Reframing Isolated Fulfillment Fallout into a Systems Challenge

 Unpacking Failure events

-I expanded the issues into a mapped network of 30+ events and visualized cause-and-effect chains to show where breakdowns occurred across systems.
-This process highlighted when failures created additional manual processes, when actions triggered further problems, when causes remained unknown, and when total system failure occurred.
+I expanded the issues into a mapped network of 30+ events (see visual) and visualized cause-and-effect chains to show where breakdowns occurred across systems.

 Cause and effect chain revealing critical issues, triggers that create more problems and manual overhead.